section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 ## Internet Inconsistencies with R-Programming
 An Internet Protocol (IP) address is one of several Domain Name System (DNS) components.
-Frequently, IP sequences can be displayed in two formats: IPv4 and IPv6.
-There are directories containing further information about an IP such as approximate geological location, Internet Service Provider (ISP), Virtual Private Network (VPN), and Autonomous System Numbers (ASN).
+Frequently, IP sequences can be displayed in IPv4 and IPv6 formats.
+There are directories containing further information about an IP.
+Approximate geological location, Internet Service Provider (ISP), Virtual Private Network (VPN), and Autonomous System Numbers (ASN) are a few examples of data that can be found.
 If not redacted, these pieces of information can merge into one collective research platform.

 This tutorial can help detect internet inconsistencies.